gasseklopper/markus-morley-portfolio/README.md

 - `/about` - About section
 - `/portfolio` - Portfolio listing

+Individual portfolio project pages are listed in `src/config/portfolio-pages.json`.
+Each page entry provides the title and description used by a shared `PortfolioPage` component.

 A sitemap is generated at `/sitemap.xml` using Qwik City.
+Routes are read from `src/config/siteConfig.json` along with portfolio pages from `src/config/portfolio-pages.json`.
 Route metadata is defined via a shared `buildHead()` helper to keep pages consistent.

 ## Scripts